 Most cats with asthma present to the veterinarian in an acute crisis.

 A crisis in which the cuff is too tight.

 Treatment of a crisis involves bronchodilator drugs to stop the crisis.

 However, treating asthma as a disease should focus on controlling breathing allergies and inflammation, with the ultimate goal of preventing a bronchoconstrictive crisis.

-In asthmatic cats, exposure to an otherwise harmless environmental aeroallergen allows for production of allergen specific IgE antibodies.
+In asthmatic cats, exposure to an otherwise harmless environmental aeroallergen allows for the production of allergen specific IgE antibodies.